 The heart of Sydney is its harbour and its two iconic Australian landmarks, the Sydney Opera House and the Sydney Harbour Bridge.
 Sydney Harbour is extraordinarily pretty and often sparkles, particularly at sunset.

 Sydney is a true waterside city that was built around the harbour and the desire for harbour views.
 Sydney ferries move inhabitants around town in what must be one of the loveliest commutes in the world.

 Sydney is, of course, famous for its beaches.
 Bondi Beach is its most iconic beach and it really does have lovely sand plus some great restaurants.
 Many of the other best places to visit in Sydney are based around the water and beaches from Manly to Watsons Bay and many more.

 For me, the most beautiful place in Sydney is the Bondi to Coogee coastal path.
 This is one of the most famous walks in the world for good reason.
 Virtually every step provides jaw-dropping scenery.

-From the ridiculously photogenic Bondi icebergs pool at the Bondi end to the Waverley cemetery with a view to end all views to lovely Coogee this is a walk you won’t forget.
+From the ridiculously photogenic Bondi icebergs pool at the Bondi end to the Waverley cemetery to view to end all views to lovely Coogee this is a walk you won’t forget.

 5. Venice, Italy

-Canals, waterways and bridges are a bit like good bone structure when it comes to making a city beautiful.
+Canals, waterways and bridges are a bit like good bone structure for making a city beautiful.
 And Venice has a lot of all three of those.
 Venice is actually 117 different islands that are linked by 150 canals and about 400 bridges or pieces of pavement.

 Venice is literally built on water.
-The base of its buildings go deep into the ground.
-As the soil is so water logged there is no oxygen in it and thus no decay.
+The base of its buildings goes deep into the ground.
+As the soil is so waterlogged there is no oxygen in it and thus no decay.